AdinaValcauan/AdinaValcauan/README.md

 - 👋 Hi, I’m @AdinaValcauan, student in the second year at Technical University of Cluj-Napoca, Faculty of Automation and Computer Science, Specialization Systems Engineering, Automation and Applied Informatics

-- 👀 I’m interested to develep new skills and deepend my knoledge.
+- 👀 I’m interested to develop new skills and deepend my knowledge.
 I am open to new challenges and oportunities.

 - 🌱 I’m currently learning Java and SQL.
 Also, I am interested in C, C++, HTML + CSS, Autocad, Matlab.
 I have a passion for the hardware part as well.
 <!--- 💞️ I’m looking to collaborate on ...